mbufi/RoboND-Rover-Project/writeup_template.md

 Note: Scale is a factor of 10 between world space pixels and rover space pixels in this case.

 ##### The Resulting Process

-Below are 4 images showing the process.
+Once we calculate pixel values in rover-centric coords and distance/angle to all pixels, apply rotation and tranlation we are provided with the following 4 images below.
 Upper left is a camera image.
 Upper right is a perspective transform.
 Bottom left is a combined thresholded image.
-Here the blue part is the navigable ground and the red part are the obstacles.
-Bottom right is a coordinate transform with the arrow indicating direction of travel of the robot.
+The blue area is the navigable ground and the red part are the obstacles.
+Bottom right is a coordinate transform with and arrow indicating direction of travel of the robot.

 ![alt text][image3]